Brunchcode/Investigate-a-dataset--No_show_appointment/README.md

 Also, Having limitations such as Hypertension, diabetes, alcoholism, and handicap is not a factor that can be used for the prediction

 ### Limitations on the project
-The Handcap variable that is supposed to be boolean, happen to have multiple input values (0 to 4) and the SMS_received variables that is suppose to have a multiple input has a boolean data.
+- The Handcap variable that is supposed to be boolean, happen to have multiple input values (0 to 4) and the SMS_received variables that is suppose to have a multiple input has a boolean data.
 An explanation on this discripancies could help us to have a good insight into the data.
-The proximity of the patient residence to the neighborhood is not given.
+- The proximity of the patient residence to the neighborhood is not given.
 This can also be a factor to consider, knowing the distance from the patient residence to the neighbourhod can let us know if the patient can easily found her way to the appointment center.
-The Appointment date and Scheduled date is the same, we need some clarifications on this, is the scheduled date same as appointment date?
+- The Appointment date and Scheduled date is the same, we need some clarifications on this, is the scheduled date same as appointment date?
 If so, why do we need to send an SMS to them again when the appointment date is the same as the scheduled day.
-- The statistics employed here are descriptive rather than inferential, hence no hypotheses, controlled experiments, or inferences were made using the data.\n
+- The statistics employed here are descriptive rather than inferential, hence no hypotheses, controlled experiments, or inferences were made using the data.
-     - Additionally, the insights produced are dependent on the questions posed at the start of our analysis, so additional insights may still be discovered."
+- Additionally, the insights produced are dependent on the questions posed at the start of our analysis, so additional insights may still be discovered.